 For a better experience, click the icon above to turn off Compatibility Mode, which is only for viewing older websites.

-Computer gaming hardware, information theory, and machine learning techniques meet biology Check out the Bioimage Laboratory
+Computer gaming hardware, information theory, and machine learning techniques meet biology The Bioimage Laboratory

-Custom designed testing facilities for multidisciplinary research Check out the Drexel Wireless Systems Laboratory
+Custom designed testing facilities for multidisciplinary research The Drexel Wireless Systems Laboratory

-Making computers even faster Check out the Drexel VLSI Laboratory
+Making computers even faster The Drexel VLSI Laboratory

-Make an impact in tomorrow's landscape of cybersecurity Learn more about the MS in Cybersecurity
+Make an impact in tomorrow's landscape of cybersecurity The MS in Cybersecurity

 Professor James Shackleford received an NSF CAREER Award for his project "Low Latency, Parallel, and Context Aware Vision in Computed Tomography" while Professor Matthew Stamm received an NSF CAREER Award for his projects relating to multimedia forensics, a new class of security techniques that determine where an image of video originated and if it has been altered or falsified.